EtherSystem/MajorMiseries/README.md

 Keep in mind that Broken Leg is designed to use the Realistic preset.

+Each Broken Leg requires 4 Heavy Bandages and 2 Painkillers for treatment.

 Effects:

 | Effect | One broken leg | Two broken legs |